cjcocokrisp/homelab/docs/node-onboarding/outdated/01-os-installation-with-bootc.md

 #### Actual Process

-[ ] - Actual hostname configuration through bootc

-[ ] - More rebust config generator script that can read .ssh directory and generate keys
+[ ] - More rebust ignition generator script that can read .ssh directory and generate keys

 #### Docs Page